Close Menu

 Facebook Twitter LinkedIn Email Telegram WhatsApp Copy Link

-A new working paper published by the Bank for International Settlements (BIS) finds that consumer demand for the digital euro may be stronger than previously expected.
-The study, conducted in Austria and released in November 2025, suggests that around 45% of consumers would adopt a realistically designed digital euro, according to researchers Helmut Elsinger, Helmut Stix and Martin Summer.
+A new working paper from the Bank for International Settlements indicates that consumer demand for a digital euro could be significantly higher than earlier estimates.
+The study, released in November 2025 and based on survey data from Austria, finds that around 45 percent of consumers would be willing to adopt a realistically designed digital euro.

-The study Consumer preferences for a digital euro: insights from a discrete choice experiment in Austria is the first discrete choice experiment in Europe to quantify consumer trade offs for specific digital euro features.
-It reflects ongoing policy debates at the European Central Bank (ECB) and the European Commission regarding privacy, security, offline payments, and cost structures.
+Authored by Helmut Elsinger, Helmut Stix, and Martin Summer, the paper titled Consumer preferences for a digital euro: insights from a discrete choice experiment in Austria is the first European study to quantify consumer trade-offs across specific digital euro design features.
+The results feed directly into ongoing policy discussions at the European Central Bank and the European Commission on privacy, security, offline payments, and pricing.

-Offline functionality boosted adoption by only four percentage points, suggesting limited demand for this feature despite its importance for financial inclusion.
-Respondents also leaned slightly toward a card-based digital euro over an app, reflecting Austria’s strong card-payment habits.
+Offline functionality increased adoption by only four percentage points, pointing to relatively modest consumer demand despite its relevance for resilience and inclusion.
+Respondents showed a slight preference for a card-based digital euro over a mobile app, consistent with Austria’s established card payment culture.

-Younger, educated, and financially risk-tolerant individuals showed a significantly higher intention to adopt the digital euro.
-Trust in the central bank emerged as a key factor: consumers with high ECB trust were 15 percentage points more likely to choose a digital euro.
+Adoption intent was highest among younger, better-educated, and financially risk-tolerant consumers.
+Trust in the central bank was particularly influential.
+Respondents with high trust in the ECB were 15 percentage points more likely to choose a digital euro.

-As the ECB continues its preparation phase and the European Commission refines its legislative package, these findings give policymakers a clearer view of which features could maximize citizen uptake.
+As the ECB advances its preparation phase and the European Commission finalizes its legislative framework, the study offers concrete guidance on which design features are most likely to maximize public uptake.

 Featured